 - While no requests are guaranteed, we do our best to honor all mutual requests.
 Camp Chi will contact the families involved in the event a mutual request cannot be accommodated.

-Due to the complexities of forming the cabin groupings, cabin placements will not be released prior to the beginning or the camper’s session.
-Please do not call our office requesting this information.
+Due to the complexities of forming the cabin groupings, cabin placements will not be released prior to the beginning of the camper’s session.
+Please

-For each camper enrolled, the parent (or legal guardian) must provide a current immunization record appropriate for the camper’s age and a health form signed by the camper’s physician or health department representative prior to the first day of the program.
-If the physical condition of the camper is such that any one or more of the immunizing agents should not be administered, the examining physician, advanced practice nurse, or physician assistant responsible for the performance of the health examination shall endorse that fact upon the health examination form.
-No other exceptions to scheduled immunizations are permitted at JCC Chicago.
+All campers must have had a physical after September 2019 signed by the camper’s physician or health department representative prior to the first day of the program.
+If the physical condition of the child is such that any one or more of the immunizing agents should not be administered, the examining physician, advanced practice nurse, or physician assistant responsible for the performance of the health examination shall endorse that fact upon the health examination form.
+No other exceptions to scheduled immunizations are permitted.
 It is the responsibility of the parent (or legal guardian) to update their file when the health records change.

 Camp Chi does not provide medical insurance coverage for accidents or injuries that occur while attending or participating in any activity at, or sponsored by, Camp Chi.

-Campers must have a photocopy of the family’s medical insurance card (front and back) on file in their CampInTouch accounts.
+Campers MUST have a photocopy of the family’s medical insurance card (front and back) on file at camp.
 This card provides camp medical staff with vital information needed in an emergency or for off-campus treatment.
-Campers without proof of medical insurance prior to camp will not be permitted to attend.
+Campers without proof of medical